airbnb/plog/README.md

   - its length is incorrect: the payload length should always match the fragment size provided in the first fragment we processed, unless they're at the end of the message, in which case they should exactly match the message length provided in the first fragment we processed.
-- `v0InvalidChecksum` (array): count of messages received where the MurmurHash3 did not match the payload, clustered by log2 of (their fragment count - 1).
+- `v0_invalid_checksum` (array): count of messages received where the MurmurHash3 did not match the payload, clustered by log2 of (their fragment count - 1).
-- `missingFragmentsInDroppedMultipartMessages` (array of arrays): count of fragments we expected to receive but didn't before evicting them from the defragmenter, clustered first by log2 of (their message's size - 1), then by their fragment index.
+- `dropped_fragments` (array of arrays): count of fragments we expected to receive but didn't before evicting them from the defragmenter, clustered first by log2 of (their message's size - 1), then by their fragment index.
 - `cache` (object):
   - `evictions`: count of yet-to-be-completed messages were evicted from the cache, either because they expired or we needed to make room for new entries (see `defrag.max_size` and `defrag.expire_time` in the config).
-  - `hitCount`: how many times we tried to add fragments to an already known message.
+  - `hits`: how many times we tried to add fragments to an already known message.
     Note that this operation will fail for invalid fragments.
-  - `missCount`: how many times we received fragments for a message that we didn't know about yet (we don't hit the cache for single-fragment messages).
+  - `misses`: how many times we received fragments for a message that we didn't know about yet (we don't hit the cache for single-fragment messages).
 - `kafka` (object):
   - Keys: `byteRate`, `messageRate`, `failedSendRate`, `resendRate`, `droppedMessageRate`, `serializationErrorRate`